Code

 *

-* We parse the second numeric line.
-The "Capacity" column is a
+* We parse the second numeric line and read the Available column (parts[3])

 */